AnotherBuildCorner/Pickup-Winder-V3.1/README.md

 One step "backward" is the system no longer has a closed loop feedback on the spindle.
 However in practice no steps are dropped. and from experience if enough torque to drop a step is encountered, the stepper will drive backwards and ruin the bobbin anyways.
 So closed loop control is an unnessecary extra.

+There is currently an Error in the spacing of the microcontroller pins.
+The wider spaced outline fits correctly, however the narrow spacing, designed for a narrower S3 board, is too narrow.

 ## Interface
 (In progress)